-My editorial career has spanned a decade, with my work appearing in both print and digital media, and both as in-house staff and as a freelance contributor.
+My editorial career has spanned two decades, covering both print and digital media, and both as in-house staff and as a freelance contributor.
 My editorial roles have included: Lead Editor for the personal finance websites GreedyRates.ca and MoneyUnder30.com; Managing Online Editor for the Travel+Escape television network; Associate Website Editor for the pension and benefits trade magazine Benefits Canada; and Associate Editor for the law and accounting publisher CCH Canadian Limited.

-In addition to writing and editing for the above-noted publishers, my articles have appeared in Canadian and American publications such as Toronto Star, Globe & Mail, Hamilton Spectator, Afar, Taste & Travel, Eat Drink Travel, Cottage Life, Dolce Vita, Lush Luxury, The Circumference, Diabetes Dialogue, Advisor’s Edge, Bar & Beverage Business Magazine, Western Restaurant News, Western Grocer, blogTO, Toronto.com, NOW Magazine and others.
-I hold a certificate in magazine publishing from Ryerson University in Toronto, Canada.
+In addition to writing and editing for the above-noted publishers, my work has appeared in Canadian and American publications such as Toronto Star, The Globe & Mail, Hamilton Spectator, Afar, Taste & Travel, Eat Drink Travel, Cottage Life, Dolce Vita, Lush Luxury, The Circumference, Diabetes Dialogue, Advisor’s Edge, ConsumerAffairs, Remoters.net, Bar & Beverage Business Magazine, Western Restaurant News, Western Grocer, blogTO, Toronto.com, NOW Magazine and others.
+I hold a certificate in magazine publishing from Ryerson University (now Toronto Metropolitan University) in Toronto, Canada.

 There is a delicate line between editorial writing and content marketing — both require creative writing skills, a sharp editing eye and a knack for storytelling, but there are subtle differences and responsibilities for a brand to consider when entering the content space.
 As someone who has worked on both sides, I understand the nuances and how traditional journalism skills fit into brand marketing.

 As a marketer and copywriter, I have worked on content campaigns for a mix of global brands, including Air Asia, the Tourism Authority of Thailand, Eurail, King Blue Condos, Scotiabank, Chrysler Canada and the National Ballet of Canada, to name a few.
 I also ghostwrite for the Great Place to Work Institute, which includes producing their advertorial pieces for Fortune magazine.
 In my previous role as the Global Marketing Manager for Urban Adventures, the world’s largest day tours operator and a division of Intrepid Travel, I led marketing efforts for co-branded product collaborations with world-renowned publishers Lonely Planet and The New York Times.